reskillamericans/website/content/partner/index.md

 ### Why partner with us:

-- Get access to a large pool of qualified, diverse tech candidates to recruit from.&nbsp;<span class="footnote-mark">*</span>
+- Get access to a large pool of qualified, diverse tech candidates from which to recruit.&nbsp;<span class="footnote-mark">*</span>
 - Engage your employees in impactful work that helps create a career path in tech for minorities.
 - Help increase the representation of minorities in the tech community and create long-term economic opportunities

 <p class="footnote">
-* Reskill Americans is a 501(c)(3) nonprofit.
+* Reskill Americans is a 501(c)(3) non-profit.
 We supplement donor funds through a fee-for-service placement program.
 </p>